privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **webauthn_preferred**

 Set to ``1`` to continue directly with webauthn mode after receiving a webauthn challenge.
 By default, the second step is OTP mode.

 **webauthn_offline_no_pin**

 Set this to ``1`` to not be prompted for the security key PIN when doing offline authentication with WebAuthn or Passkey.
 Online authentications remain controlled by privacyIDEA.

 **webauthn_offline_second_step**

 Set this to ``1`` to have the clickable link for a FIDO Authentication in the second step (privacyidea), in addition to the first step, which is enabled by default.
 In an offline scenario, the user can then enter username (+password), press enter and then will be offered to use the security key, just like if an FIDO token had been triggered if the machine was online.
 If an online FIDO authentication has been triggered, this will obviously have no effect.
 If this setting has an effect, the link in the second step will use the same text as the online one would, so it looks the same to the user.

 **webauthn_offline_preferred**

 Set this to ``1`` to go directly to security key mode if **webauthn_offline_second_step** was used.
 Analog to **webauthn_preferred**, but dedicated for offline authentications.

-**webauthn_offline_hide_fist_step**
+**webauthn_offline_hide_first_step**

 Set this to ``1`` to hide the offline FIDO link in the first step.

+**disable_windows_hello_for_credui**

+Set to ``1`` to disable the usage of Windows Hello for Credential UI scenarios (e.g. UAC prompts or other application authentication requests).
+Windows Hello is enabled by default in these scenarios to allow FIDO authentication.

+**trusted_rpids**

+A ``REG_MULTI_SZ`` list of Relying Party IDs that are trusted for FIDO operations.
+If this list is not empty, the Credential Provider will only allow FIDO operations for RP IDs contained in this list.

+**libfido_debug**

+Set to ``1`` to enable internal debug logging for the underlying `libfido2` library.
+This is useful for troubleshooting hardware compatibility issues.

 -------------
 Offline Token
 -------------

 HOTP and FIDO (WebAuthn and Passkey) token can be configured to be usable without a connection to privacyIDEA.
 On the detail page of the token in privacyIDEA, select Application => Offline at the bottom.
 Now the token has to be used online once with the Credential Provider, to get the configured amount of OTPs in advance.
 The use of HOTP offline is not recommended any more, because the token will become unusable for online authentication or any other machine other than the one that has the offline values.
 FIDO token do not have this restriction and can be used for online and offline authentications simultaneously.
 The offline data of a FIDO token can also be on multiple devices.
 The following settings can be useful with offline token:

 **offline_file**

 Specify the **absolute** path to where the offline file should be saved.
 The default is ``C:\offlineFile.json``.

 .. note:: Either txt or json file type is recommended.
 The data that is saved is in json format.

 **offline_try_window**

 Specify how many offline values shall be compared to the input at max.
 Default is 10.
 A value of 0 equals the default.

 **offline_threshold**

 Specify the number of remaining OTP values below which a refill should be attempted.
 Refilling is done online and therefore requires a connection to the server.
 If the machine is really offline and refill is attempted, this will cause a timeout and thus slow down the login.
 By default, refill is attempted after every successful offline authentication.
 However, if 100 offline values are available, it is not neccessary to try refilling after every authentication.

 **offline_show_info**